 At this point, the bed top is raked smooth to create a perfect seedbed for successful precision planting.
-The Bed Prep Rake is a perfect tool for that — an excellent companion to precision seeders.
+A Bed Prep Rake is a perfect tool for that—an excellent companion to precision seeders.

 This Eliot Coleman favorite is so light that the user can support its entire weight, even when fully extended.
-Its Swiss aluminum head is 29" wide, with 20 curved, 4"-long teeth that grab stones and debris when pulled, then level and smooth the bed when pushed.
-Its 6-foot handle allows the user to reach way out, but still "float" the rake to achieve a nice, flat bed top.
+Its teeth grab stones and debris when pulled, then level and smooth the bed when pushed.
+Its handle allows the user to reach way out, but still "float" the rake to achieve a nice, flat bed top.

 If you are transplanting, you might skip this step, or skip the step above with the Tilther.

 The perfect complement to precision seeders and mechanical harvesters, Johnny's Seedbed Roller is fitted with heavy-duty lobster trap wire mesh.
 Its 1" spacing is close enough to break up smaller clumps and dirt clods but wide enough to resist getting clogged with soil and mud.